Let’s start with a simple fill in the blanks –

 But there’s one thing which makes these brand stick in your mind.

 Your brand name matters (a lot).
 It will represent your organization and how others remember it, pronounce it, and search it will depend on your brand name.
 A good brand name gives you an edge over other competitors as customers are more likely to remember your business name and visit again.

 Things To Consider While Choosing A Brand Name

-Here are few important things to consider while choosing a business name.
+Here are a few important things to consider while choosing a business name.